When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 5-6 hours

-After having a delicious homemade breakfast at Ghandruk, we start our trek.
-We resume our trail through lush alpine forests to arrive at the Chhomrong Village.
+After a delicious homemade breakfast at Ghandruk, we start our trek and continue through lush alpine forests to arrive at Chhomrong Village.

 Day 03: Sinuwa - Bamboo - Dovan - Himalaya - Deurali